 Verified step by step guidance1

-Express the solution in interval notation by combining the intervals where the function is positive, excluding the points where the function equals zero since the inequality is strict (greater than zero).
+Express the solution in interval notation by combining the intervals where the function is positive, excluding the points where the function equals zero since the inequality is strict (greater than zero, not greater than or equal to zero).

 Video duration: